 Image animation with JavaScript

 How to animate images with JavaScript?
 Is it complicated?
 What tools and technologies you need to use?
-This post explains how to make image animation and includes a small demonstration - working example.
-Let start with the demo first, click on the Animate button below and if you like it, please read further. ;)
+This post explains how to make image animation and includes a small demonstration.
+Let start with the demo first, click on the Animate button below and if you like it, please read further.

 Browsers are very powerful today.
-After loading HTML page, Data Object Model (DOM) is created for every page element.
+After loading HTML page, browser creates Data Object Model – DOM.
 Elements and their properties can be accessed and changed.
-Front End developing is hard to imagine without FireFox and FireBug add-on.
-With FireBug, you have ability to browse all page elements, inspect page objects and change their properties.
-In this post, logo image (spider) is also an object.
-This object has ID named logo_img.
+With DOM inspector (like FireBug), you have ability to browse all page elements, inspect page objects and change their properties.
+Logo image (spider) in page header is object with ID logo_img.
+Here is HTML code:

-Giving ID is optional.
-It is good to give ID to the HTML element if this element should be accessible via JavaScript.
-This way, HTML element marked with ID is easier for accessing.
-If object has ID, you can make reference to that object by JavaScript function getElementById.
-Be careful because JavaScript is case sensitive, otherwise your script will not work.
+HTML elements marked with ID are easier for accessing.
+If object has ID, you can make reference to that object with JavaScript function getElementById (be careful because JavaScript is case sensitive).

 If you are JavaScript expert, you can write your own animation code, but you will have to know differences between browsers.
 Why?
-Because DOM is not exactly the same between FF, IE, Safari ...
-This differences are small but big enough for wasting your time for exploring why animation works in FF and not in IE or vice versa.
-Today, you can find tested and ready cross browser JavaScript libraries.
+Because DOM is not exactly the same between FF, IE, Safari, Chrome, Opera … This differences are tiny but big enough for tearing your hair out for a couple of hours.
+Today you can find well tested and ready crossbrowser JavaScript libraries.

-Just include them to your page, use their functions and your JavaScript code should work in almost any browser.
-Yes, first you'll need to read API documentation and study the examples ...
-I started with YUI, played with jQuery and heard about script.aculo.us ...
-I'm not sure about jQuery and script.aculo.us, but Yahoo has free hosting of YUI files and this is surely an advantage.
-With using YUI library, you will have image animation and minimal traffic (JavaScript libraries will be served from Yahoo).
+Just include them to the page and use their functions.
+Yes, first you’ll need to read API documentation and study the examples.
+I started with YUI, played with jQuery and heard about script.aculo.us … I’m not sure about jQuery and script.aculo.us, but Yahoo has free hosting of YUI files and this is surely an advantage (because of serving JavaScript libraries from Yahoo).
 They also created utility YUI: Configuration and Hosting where you can choose needed libraries and tool will automatically resolve all dependencies.
-After clicking on wanted library, text area in that tool will update with the sorted dependency list required to power your desired components.
-In my case after clicking on animation library button, their tool has generated HTML <script> line.
+After clicking on wanted library, tool will print the sorted dependency list required to power your desired components.
+In my case after clicking on animation library button, their tool has generated the following <script> line.

-// define the image starting position (X and Y coordinates)
+// define image start position (X and Y coordinates)

-// position but through the two distant points)
+// move image to start position but through distant points

 points: {